DIAGNijmegen/bodyct-dram-emph-subtype/README.md

 ## Usage
  - Use `train.py` for training.
 The training, testing and prediction scripts were all implemented using pytorch, and pytorch-lightning library.
  - Please check https://github.com/Tencent/MedicalNet for how to load pretrained ResNet weights.
+ - Please check `\install_files\requirements.in` for 3rd-party libraries to be installed to run the scripts.
  - We provide the classification and regression training strategies.
 Please switch to `med3d` in `--model_arch` cli argument.
  - The class and regression activation maps were generated during training or testing.
  - For the Grand-challenge [algorithm](https://grand-challenge.org/algorithms/weakly-supervised-emphysema-subtyping/), we use the prediction mode in pytorch-lightning for outputs.